 The study attributed the difference in reaction time to the ability of the drivers to switch back and forth between the tasks and driving.
 The study found that drivers who talk on cell phones are more adept at dividing their attention between each activity.
 Those who text, however, are not able to divide their attention but instead must focus all of their attention on texting and then switch back to focus on driving, making for much slower reaction times.

-The University of Utah study comes on the heels of a study released this past summer by the Virginia Tech Transportation Institute, which found that texting while driving is a more dangerous activity than drinking and driving.
+The University of Utah study comes on the heels of a study released by the Virginia Tech Transportation Institute, which found that texting while driving is a more dangerous activity than drinking and driving.
 The Driver Distraction in Commercial Vehicle Operations study found that texting while driving raises a driver's crash risk by 23 times.

 The results of these two studies and others have resulted in a national emphasis on cracking down on those who read and send text messages while driving.
 According to the Governor's Highway Safety Association, 19 states and the District of Columbia currently ban text messaging for all drivers.
 Virginia passed its state-wide texting ban this past summer.
 The federal government also is considering passing a national texting ban in the next year that would withhold federal transportation dollars from any state that did not pass a conforming ban.